Gundagai

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Gundagai had a lower than average national income level according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-Its median income among taxpayers was $43,396 and the average income stood at $56,425, compared to Rest of NSW's figures of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimates for September 2025 would be approximately $47,241 (median) and $61,424 (average).
-Census data shows household, family, and personal incomes in Gundagai all fall between the 15th and 23rd percentiles nationally.
+The suburb of Gundagai's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for financial year ended 30 June 2023.
+The median income among taxpayers in Gundagai is $43,396 and the average income stands at $56,425, compared to figures for Regional NSW of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% between financial years 2023 and 2025, current estimates would be approximately $47,241 (median) and $61,424 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Gundagai all fall between the 15th and 23rd percentiles nationally.
 Income brackets indicate that 29.4% of the population (511 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen in the surrounding region where 29.9% similarly occupy this range.
-Housing costs are modest with 89.0% of income retained, but total disposable income ranks at just the 20th percentile nationally.
+While housing costs are modest with 89.0% of income retained, the total disposable income ranks at just the 20th percentile nationally.

 Frequently Asked Questions - Income